amitsaha/amitsaha.github.io/content/my-own-ping.md

 _connect(4, {sa_family=AF_INET, sin_port=htons(1025), sin_addr=inet_addr("127.0.0.1")}, 16) = 0_

+And then, uses [getsockname](http://man7.org/linux/man-pages/man2/getsockname.2.html) to get the address the socket is bound to:

+_getsockname(4, {sa_family=AF_INET, sin_port=htons(34117), sin_addr=inet_addr("127.0.0.1")}, [16]) = 0_
-The above two steps are needed to figure out the IP address of the network interface that will be used to send the ICMP packets to the destination host.

-I am not quite sure why we need the new socket, hence I created an [issue] on the `iputils` project (https://github.com/iputils/iputils/issues/125) to request any clarification.
+The above three steps are needed to figure out the IP address of the network interface that will be used to send the ICMP packets to the destination host.
+I am not quite sure why we need the new socket, hence I created an [issue] on the `iputils` project (https://github.com/iputils/iputils/issues/125) to request a clarification.

+Let's now continue with the trace.
+We can see a bunch of [setsockopt](https://linux.die.net/man/2/setsockopt) system calls, but they are all on the first socket that was created i.e. for `IPPROTO_ICMP` with the file descriptor, 3.

+Finally, we have the call to, [sendto](https://linux.die.net/man/2/sendto) and [recvmsg](https://linux.die.net/man/2/recvmsg) system calls which are used to send the IP packet (with the ICMP packet embedded in it) to the destination host and then receive the reply from the destination host respectively.

 ```
 $ ./a.out